 Hi Janet here with the last interactive card for TLPT Interactive Month.
 I decided to try and encourage the summer sun back for a bit longer so used the Hummingbird stamp set by Avery Elle.
-These magic slider cards can take a while to figure out the mechanics, and since both cards are made in the same way I only have the instructions for the Fushia card.
+These magic slider cards can take a while to figure out the mechanics.
+Since both cards are made in the same way I therefore only have the instructions for the Fushia card.

 The products I used are listed and linked to the shop at the bottom of this post.
 Don’t forget to join and share your interactive (or regular) cards at The Little Paper Treehouse Tribe over on Facebook.

 FirstlyI diecut two of the large tags from an older Avery Elle die, and from one piece I diecut the middle Wonky Scalloped Frame dies to use as a window.
 Washi tape is used to hold the frame in place on the tag.
 Trimmed some acetate larger than the window, and cut a piece of card to 7.5cm x 12.5cm but made sure to leave a ‘tab’ on the sides at one end.
 This will act as the stopper to keep the pull tab card from being completely removed from the card.